galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 "persistent volumes" to allow WebLogic to persist its configuration and data separately from the Kubernetes pods that run WebLogic workloads.

-We will create external data volume to access and persist data.
-There are several options for data sharing [Storage options for applications in Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/concepts-storage).
+We will create an external data volume to access and persist data.
+There are several options for data sharing as described in [Storage options for applications in Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/concepts-storage).

-We will use use Azure Files as a Kubernetes volume.
+We will use Azure Files as a Kubernetes volume.
 Consult the [Azure Files Documentation](https://docs.microsoft.com/en-us/azure/aks/azure-files-volume) for details about this full featured cloud storage solution.

-Create storage account first, please note that storage account name can contain only lowercase letters and numbers, between 3 and 24 characters:
+Create a storage account first, please note that the storage account name can contain only lowercase letters and numbers, between 3 and 24 characters:

 ```
 # Change the value as needed for your own environment